-- Agency workers enter an FTC or indefinite term employment contract with the agency company paying the salary and social security contributions. - The agency company makes an agency worker's services available to another company by transferring to the company substantial rights in order to give the agency worker instructions, in particular, the nature and timing of the work to be carried out or the means or resources required.
+- Agency workers enter an FTC or indefinite term employment contract with the agency company paying the salary and social security contributions. - The agency company makes an agency worker's services available to another company by transferring to the company substantial rights to give the agency worker instructions, in particular, the nature and timing of the work to be carried out or the means or resources required.

-The concept of agency work is subject to special statutory regulations with respect to the following:
+The concept of agency work is subject to special statutory regulations regarding the following:

-- Agency companies must be in possession of a special license. - The employment contract between the agency company and the agency worker must be in writing and must comply with certain minimum standards.
+- Agency companies must be in possession of a special license. - The employment contract between the agency company and the agency worker must be in writing (meaning it must be executed with either handwritten signatures or qualified electronic signatures within the meaning of Swiss law) and must comply with certain minimum standards.
 However, the parties may agree on shorter notice periods.